 At the end of the year I always ask Shawn and Adee what their new year’s resolutions will be.
 Shawn is not typically a “resolutions” kind of guy, but this year he surprised me with a couple.
 One of them was he wanted to have more smoothies.
 I think it’s because we both realize the importance of getting those greens in.
 And the occasional salad with his meal just wasn’t cutting it.

 It also helps that I showed him a video from Dr. Rhonda Patrick on the nutrients found in her favorite smoothie (see link below).
 Her podcast, Found My Fitness, is one of my favorites.
 She has a Ph.D. in biomedical science and she has done extensive research on aging, cancer, and nutrition.
 I love brainiacs.

-Update: It’s been two years and we continue to have a daily green smoothie and we love it!
+Update: It’s been three years and we continue to have a daily green smoothie and we love it!

 I learned about smoothies a long time ago, even before I met Shawn.
 And I’ve had them off and on over the years.
 But having your partner equally interested and invested in healthy living, sure is helpful.
 Because making them for him and myself somehow makes them easier to do.